-where $|{\cal F}^{eq}_F|$ denotes the number of formulas in ${\cal F}^{eq}_F$ and $|{\cal F}_F|$ denotes the number of formulas in ${\cal F}_F$. \end{definition} We report the syntactic robustness degree as a percentage where 100\% corresponds to the case where ${\cal F}^{eq}_F ={\cal F}_F$.
-Note that the syntactic robustness definition given in Definition~\ref{robustness} corresponds to syntactic robustness degree of 100\% for all prompts and all semantically equivalent syntactic variations of prompts.
+where $|{\mathcal{F}}^{eq}_F|$ denotes the number of formulas in ${\mathcal{F}}^{eq}_F$ and $|{\mathcal{F}}_F|$ denotes the number of formulas in ${\mathcal{F}}_F$. \end{definition} We report the syntactic robustness degree as a percentage where 100\% corresponds to the case where ${\mathcal{F}}^{eq}_F ={\mathcal{F}}_F$.
+Note that the definition of syntactic robustness given in Definition~\ref{robustness} corresponds to the syntactic robustness degree of 100\% for all prompts and their corresponding semantically equivalent syntactic variations.